Academic Programs & Degrees

 Creative Process (CP) Competency

 The creative process begins with an understanding of the specific discipline or form involved.
 This knowledge serves as a foundation for inspiration and imagination.
+An element of risk is typically involved.
 This inspiration is then developed and explored through a process of discovery and research leading to a preliminary version of the creative work.
+The student, his or her peers, and the instructing faculty member evaluate this preliminary version in order to refine the idea in its current state; it is incumbent upon the student to demonstrate and/or defend their process for creating his/her work.
+The resulting modified creative work is then presented as a tangible finished product..
 Please see below for a list of courses that satisfy CP.

 Critical Thinking (CT) Competency